TriHuynh00/github-demo/README.md

 ## Merge local code into the remote repository
 To merge a local branch into a remote branch, you can use the following command
-1. git checkout <branch-name> : checkout to the branch that we want to merge in
+1. git checkout "branch-name" : checkout to the branch that we want to merge in

 E.g: git checkout main

-2. git pull origin <branch-name>: Get the latest changes from the remote branch into our local branch
+2. git pull origin "branch-name": Get the latest changes from the remote branch into our local branch

 E.g: git pull origin main

-3. git merge <branch-name> Merge the branch that we want to merge into our current checkout branch
+3. git merge "branch-name" Merge the branch that we want to merge into our current checkout branch

 E.g: git merge updating-feature-branch-process

-4. git push orign <branch-name> Push all the changes from current checkout branch to the remote branch
+4. git push orign "branch-name" Push all the changes from current checkout branch to the remote branch

 E.g : git push origin main